 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

-Your personal packing list for your horse riding vacation in Morocco depends on a few different things.
+Wondering what to pack for Morocco?
+Your Morocco packing list for your horse riding vacation depends on a few different things.
 Will you be doing a few day rides but not traveling long distances with horses?
 Or are you planning on doing an overnight horse riding tour?
 Which area will you be staying in or traveling through on horseback?
 Will you only be taking a small bag or suitcase, or a big backpack on your trip?
 All of these factors will change a few things on your packing list.
 For example if you’re going to go out in Marrakech and visit fancy restaurants and bars, you need to bring lots of extra clothes, unless you want to make an appearance in your riding clothes… Also, if you have access to a washing machine while traveling, it will drastically decrease the amount of clothes you’ll need to bring on your horse riding holiday.
 Definitely do not forget to check a weather app before heading to Morocco without a big jacket or a bikini.
 The weather differs massively throughout the country depending on whether you’re visiting the coast and/or the desert and cities.

 During your ride, whether just a day ride or overnight riding trail, you’ll want to bring a small bag for your phone, water and some other essentials like sunblock.
 You can either bring a small hand bag or a fanny pack, but a fanny pack will be much more comfortable during riding.

 Helmets are not usually provided in most parts of Morocco and for overnight horse riding tours it’s best to bring your own as it’s the most comfortable.
+It's up to you to wear a helmet or not, and either option is fine!

 I definitely don’t recommend bringing your nice leather riding boots on a horse riding holiday in Morocco as the wind, sand, water and salt will be devastating for your boots.
 It’s best to bring some old (but comfortable!) jodhpurs and half chaps as they are more comfortable in hot weather.
 It’s of course also possible to ride in your sneakers if you are only planning on doing a few short rides.
 A definite must on the packing list is lots of socks, as after a long day of riding you’ll be dying to finally get your feet dry!